-For those interested in careers in clinical Medical Physics, it is important to note that many clinical Medical Physics positions require certification by a certification board, the most common being the American Board of Radiology (ABR).
+For those interested in careers in clinical Medical Physics, it is important to note that many clinical medical physics positions require certification by a certification board, the most common being the American Board of Radiology (ABR).
 Please be aware of eligibility requirements for ABR board certification exams.
 The exam is given in three parts.
 Part 1 tests basic radiological physics and clinical aspects of radiological physics, including physiology and anatomy.
 Prerequisites include appropriate undergraduate physics education (at least three upper level physics courses required of a physics major, or equivalent) and an advanced degree in physics or medical physics.
 Candidates enrolled in a CAMPEP-accredited medical physics graduate program, such as here at UW-Madison, are eligible to take Part 1 during their graduate training.
+Note that applications for the Part 1 exam are due almost one year before the exam takes place, which means that a student may apply for the exam without having completed their Medical Physics degree yet.